circadian-risk/tinybased/README.md

 # TinyBased

-An exploration for building a more typesafe wrapper around TinyBase
+An exploration for building a more type safe wrapper around TinyBase